eficode-academy/github-actions-katas/labs/setup.md

 In this exercise we are creating your own instance of this templated repository, and creating a workflow.

 <details>
-<summary>:bulb: If you want to clone this down on your machine, you need to have git set up there.
+<summary>:bulb: If you want to clone the newly created repository down on your machine, you need to have git set up there.
 Here are the commands to set it up</summary>

 You need to provide your email and name to git with the following commands.